 What the SCOTUS Citizenship Ruling Means for the 2020 Census

 Today, the U.S. Supreme surprised many with its decision on whether the U.S. Department of Commerce can add a question about citizenship to the 2020 census.
-The court rejected the Trump Administration’s reason for adding the question, meaning that the adminstration needs to develop a new rationale for the proposed citizenship query.
+The court rejected the Trump Administration’s reason for adding the question, meaning that the administration needs to develop a new rationale for the proposed citizenship query.

 The Graduate Center spoke to Steven Romalewski, director of the CUNY Mapping Service at the Center for Urban Research at The Graduate Center, about the ruling and its implications.